 The first step to reducing cloud spend is identifying where costs are occurring.
 Many public cloud providers are more than happy to help, by providing cloud-cost management services to help you develop an accurate picture of what services and resources are costing what amounts, and when.
 Analytical data may include computing demand over time, resource usage, observed spending, etc.

-Backed by the right analytical data, you’ll be in a better position to evaluate your current cloud costs, and determine where you might want to focus on improving.
+Backed by the right analytical data, you’ll be in a better position to evaluate your current cloud costs, and determine where cloud cost optimization needs improving.
 Be sure you apply a common analytics approach to on-prem and multiple public clouds to avoid islands of data.
 Morpheus provides a cross-cloud cost approach to cloud costing to eliminate the need to jump between cloud portals.

 - Identify and Eliminate Unused Resources